Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Description: Taking its name from quite possibly the most famous rock in existence, Rosetta Stone has grown to become one of the most recognizable names in the language learning industry.
 It is currently the only language learning software company that is publicly traded on the New York Stock Exchange (Code: RST).
 They are the undisputed heavyweight champion of the language learning world, and have an undeniable influence on the entire industry.

 In a Nutshell: Like the rest of Rosetta Stone’s courses, Rosetta Stone Japanese uses a series of quizzes to expose you to the target language, repeatedly testing you through a variety of different questions, all based upon isolated images and voice clips.
-Unfortunately we felt that the program was very overpriced and inefficient for learning Japanese alone, without using any supplementary textbooks or resources.
+Unfortunately we felt that the program was very overpriced and inefficient for learning Japanese without the use of any supplementary textbooks or resources.

 Quality: